antvis/algorithm/README.md

 ### AntV Algorithm

 It is an algorithm package of AntV, mainly includes graph related algorithms:

-- adjacentMatrix: calculate the adjacency matrix for graph data
+- **Community Discovery**
+  - k-core: K-Core community discovery algorithm -- Find the closely related subgraph structure that conforms to the specified core degree K
+  - louvain: LOUVAIN clustering algorithm -- Based on modularity
+  - i-louvain: I-LOUVAIN clustering algorithm -- Based on modularity and inertial modularity (properties similarity)
+  - labelPropagation: Label Propagation(LP) clustering algorithm
-- connectedComponent: calculate the connected components for graph data
+  - minimumSpanningTree: generate the minimum spanning tree for a grpah

+- **Similarity**
+  - cosineSimilarity: Cosine Similarity algorithm -- Calculate cosine similarity
+  - nodesCosineSimilarity: Nodes Cosine Similarity algorithm -- Calculate the cosine similarity between other nodes and seed nodes

+- **Centrality**
+  - pageRank: page rank algorithm for nodes ranking
   - degree: calculate the in degree, out degree, and total degree for nodes

-- detectCycle: detect the cycles of the graph data
-- dfs: depth-first search algorithm
+- **Path**
   - dijkstra: Dijkstra shortest path algorithm
   - findPath: find the shortest paths and all paths for two nodes by Dijkstra
   - floydWarshall: Floyd Warshall shortest path algorithm

-- labelPropagation 标签传播自动聚类
+- **Other**
-- louvain: LOUVAIN clustering algorithm
-- labelPropagation: Label Propagation(LP) clustering algorithm
-- pageRank: page rank algorithm for nodes ranking
   - neighbors: find the neighbors for a node in the graph
-- minimumSpanningTree: generate the minimum spanning tree for a grpah
   - GADDI: graph structural and semantic pattern matching algorithm
+  - detectCycle: detect the cycles of the graph data
+  - dfs: depth-first search algorithm
+  - adjacentMatrix: calculate the adjacency matrix for graph data
+  - connectedComponent: calculate the connected components for graph data

 All the algorithms above supports to be calculated with web-worker.